alpinelinux/alpine-mksite/posts/Alpine-3.1.0-released.md

 We are pleased to announce Alpine Linux 3.1.0, the first release in v3.1 stable series.

-This is the release s built with musl libc and is not compatible with v2.x versions and earlier, so special care needs to be taken when upgrading.
+This is built with musl libc and is not compatible with v2.x and earlier, so special care needs to be taken when upgrading.

-Please refer to the [documentation](http://wiki.alpinelinux.org/wiki/Upgrading_Alpine#Upgrading_Alpine_v2.x_to_v3.x) for information how to perform the upgrade.
+Please refer to the [documentation](http://wiki.alpinelinux.org/wiki/Upgrading_Alpine#Upgrading_Alpine_v2.x_to_v3.x) for information on how to perform the upgrade.

 Some of the new features are: